 How to Cut Baguette for Garlic Bread

 The best way to cut baguette into 1/2-inch or so slices without cutting all the way though the bread is to use chopsticks as a guide.
 Place one chopsticks one each side of the bread.
 Cut the bread into slices, stopping when the knife hits the chopsticks.

 I got a little super happy with this pesto, and blended it into crème fraiche to make this delicious open faced breakfast sandwich.
 Then I dolloped some of that leftover pesto crème fraiche onto warm roasted asparagus for the springiest side dish ever.

 At dinner, this disappeared quickly with people taking two, three slices, looking around hopefully for more.
-This would be so great served with Simple Baked Pasta with Bolognese Sauce, Chicken and Mushroom Marsala Rotelle, Pasta with Creamy Sundried Tomato and Scallion Sauce, Campanelle with Chicken Sausage, Kale and Olives or Pasta with Fresh Heirloom Tomato Sauce.
+This would be so great served with Simple Baked Pasta with Bolognese Sauce, Chicken and Mushroom Marsala Rotelle, Creamy Garlic Parmesan Chicken and Potatoes, Pork Chops with Applesauce, or Pasta with Fresh Heirloom Tomato Sauce.

 Spinach Parsley Pesto Garlic Bread

 - Cut the baguette into 1/2-inch or so slices, but don’t cut all the way though the bread; the goal is for the slices to remain attached at the bottom.
 See above for details about using chopsticks along the sides of the bread to prevent slicing all the way down.

 - Use a brush to smear the pesto in between the slices, making sure to brush some of the pesto on both sides of each slice.
 Place the baguette on a large piece of foil, and pull the foil up around the sides of the bread, but not over the top – you want the top to be able to brown.